Nilhcem/home-automation-talk-resources/google-cloud-function/README.md

 A Cloud Function that updates a Firebase Cloud Firestore when receiving device Actions on Google Smart Home traits

-## Description

-* `01-simple`: Compatible with a single lightbulb
-* `02-advanced`: Compatible with a lightbulb, a 3dlamp, a vacuum, and an outlet

 ## Configuration

 * Enable the Cloud Functions API and install the Google Cloud SDK ([quickstart guide](https://cloud.google.com/functions/docs/quickstart))